It is quite natural to be anxious about your children. Your children are God’s gift to you. So they are precious. And they are the future.

 #6.
 Do not label your children negatively.

 I have often quarreled with parents because they often label their children negatively in front of others.
 One of their favourite labels is this: “Oh, my child is an introvert.”
 This is shocking because most of the time this has nothing to do with reality.
 May be the child is a bit shy.
 So what?
 Given the right environment like a change of school or given more time to play team games with friends, he or she will come up fantastically well.
 The more parents repeat this kind of negative labelling in front of others the child starts believing a lie about himself.
-And these sinful words or curse words of parents become a self-fulfilling prophecy.
-The child becomes an introvert.
+The child goes on to become an introvert.

 Never label your children.
 Put a guard over your mouth so that you resist the temptation to label your child negatively especially in front of others.